-They are in Paola, at a mere 15-min bus ride from the centre.
+They are in Paola, at a mere 15-min bus ride from downtown Valletta.

-It’s a well-preserved archeologicaal site; though not that large, it is extremely interesting.
+It’s a well-preserved archeologicaal site (an open-air museum); though not that large, it is extremely interesting.

 The complex is not well signposted so you’d better ask for directions when in Paola.

 Rinella is another tourist attraction.

 You will take a step back in time.
 Walk-ons, dressed up as 19th century British soldiers, take tourists on a guided tour and fire blanks with ancient rifles.

 Within the fort, there’s a well preserved 100-ton cannon; once outside, visitors can enjoy a re-enactment of historic cavalry.

 DISCOVER HERE all the activities of this particular island